 - Start your day with a cereal or bread product that contains at least 4 grams of fibre per serving.
-If your favourite cereal is less than 2 grams, add a scoop of high fibre cereal to it. - Add natural wheat bran, wheat germ or ground flax seed when making hot cereals or baked goods.
-These can also be added to yogurt or your favourite cereal. - Replace 1⁄2 of the amount of all purpose flour with whole wheat flour in your favourite recipes.
-For example, if a recipe calls for 11⁄2 cups all purpose flour, use 3⁄4 cup whole wheat and 3⁄4 cup all purpose flour. - Choose whole grain breads (such as pita, bagel, english muffin, tortilla, wrap, bun), cereals, pastas and brown rice. - Try using grains such as whole wheat couscous, barley, bulgar, quinoa and kasha in salads, soups, chili and casseroles.
+If your favourite cereal is less than 2 grams, add a scoop of high fibre cereal to it. - Add 1 to 2 tablespoons of wheat bran, wheat germ or ground flax seed to yogurt, cold or hot cereals or when making baked goods. - Replace 1⁄2 of the amount of all purpose flour with whole wheat flour in your favourite recipes.
+For example, if a recipe calls for 11⁄2 cups all purpose flour, use 3⁄4 cup whole wheat and 3⁄4 cup all purpose flour. - Choose whole grain breads (such as pita, bagel, English muffin, tortilla, wrap, bun), cereals, pastas and brown rice. - Try using grains such as whole wheat couscous, barley, bulgar, quinoa and kasha in salads, soups, chili and casseroles.